-In order for us to provide you with the best service, where we need to collect personal data for in any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.
+In order for CHEC to provide you with the best service, where we need to collect, use, share or store personal data in any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.

-CHEC will process (collect, store and use) the information you provide in a manner compatible with the UK’s General Data Protection Regulation (GDPR).
-We will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary.
+CHEC will collect, use, share and store the information you provide in a manner compatible with the UK’s General Data Protection Regulation (GDPR).
+We will endeavour to keep your information accurate and up to date, and not keep it for longer than is legally necessary.
 CHEC is required to retain information in accordance with the law, such as information needed for income tax and audit purposes.
 How long certain kinds of personal data should be kept may also be governed by specific business-sector requirements and agreed practices.
 Personal data may be held in addition to these periods depending on individual business needs.

-We may pass your personal data on to third-party service providers contracted to CHEC while providing you with an effective service.
-Any third parties that we may share your data with are obliged to keep your details securely, and to use them only until they no longer require your data to fulfil this service, they will dispose of the details in line with CHEC’s procedures.
+We may pass your personal data on to third-party service providers contracted to CHEC including but not limited to optometrists, medical practitioners, health care providers or the NHS while providing you with an effective service.
+We may reveal personal information to health authorities, including NHS or national equivalent bodies.
+We may pass your personal information to others to keep to any legal obligation (including court orders), to enforce or apply our terms and conditions of use of website or other agreements we have with you, or to protect our rights, property and safety or those of our customers, employees or others.
+Any third parties that we may share your data with are obliged to keep your details securely, and to use them only until they no longer require your data to fulfil this service.
+They will dispose of the details in line with CHEC’s procedures.
 If we wish to pass your sensitive personal data on to a third party, we will only do so once we have obtained your consent, unless we are legally required to do otherwise.

 Our aim is not to be intrusive, and we undertake not to ask irrelevant or unnecessary questions.
 Moreover, the information you provide will be subject to rigorous measures and procedures to minimise the risk of unauthorised access or disclosure.

+You have certain rights under the UK data protection legislation to request access to the personal information we hold for you.
+CHEC will require your request in writing.
+We may charge a fee if we are allowed to do so by law.
 In order to access this information, we will require you to complete a DSAR form, which is available upon request.
-We would also require two forms of ID, one photographic and one proof of address for where you wish the records to be sent, should they not be sent electronically.
+We would also require two forms of ID, one photographic and one proof of address for where you wish the records to be sent and if you want them sent electronically.

-If you become aware that the personal data CHEC holds is inaccurate or if any of your personal data changes, where possible, we ask that you inform CHEC of such changes.
+If you become aware that the personal data CHEC holds is inaccurate or if any of your personal data changes, where possible, we ask that you inform CHEC of such changes at the earliest possible convenience.
 This will allow us to ensure continued care and service.
 We will not be deemed responsible where data held is incorrect and this results in missed communications or any other inconvenience or loss.

 We have appointed a Data Protection Officer (DPO) to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact our DPO at [email protected].
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues